open-cogsci/osdoc/content/getting-started/07-getting-the-latest-development-snapshot.md

 If you want to have the latest features and don't mind potential instability, you can grab the latest experimental source code.
 Currently, work is being done on

-- OpenSesame 0.27.2 *Frisky Freud* (bug-fix release in the 0.27 series)
+- OpenSesame 0.27.3 *Frisky Freud* (maintenance release in the 0.27 series)
 - OpenSesame 0.28.0 *Gutsy Gibson* (next major release)

 Pre-release packages